Badger Class (Year 6) 2025 - 2026

 If you have misplaced your child's login, please drop me a message on Dojo and I will resend for you.

-In science this half term, our class will learn all about Electricity!
+In science this half term, our class will learn about Evolution and Inheritance which will coincide with our English text.

-In our upcoming Geography lessons, we will be learning all about Energy!
+In our upcoming History lessons, the children will be learning all about 'The Sikh Empire'.

-In our music lessons, the children will explore their musical abilities.
+In our music lessons, the children will be exploring film music!

 Other useful links: